tcjennings/apple2/SCREEN.ADDRESS/README.md

 But there is another option, which is to replace the first ROR with an LSR, which will still pop bit 0 into the Carry flag but always pushes a 0 into bit 7, because it is a *shift* instead of a *rotate*.

 Which method is more optimal in terms of bytes and cycles?
-CLC, ROR, and LSR all use a single byte for the instruction and complete in 2 cycles, so using LSR and ROR is more efficient just because it can complete the logic in 2 bytes/4 cycles instead of 3 bytes/6 cycles.
+CLC, ROR, and LSR all use a single byte for the instruction and complete in 2 cycles, so using LSR and ROR is more efficient because it can complete the logic in 2 bytes/4 cycles instead of 3 bytes/6 cycles.